-The preparation of the statements in accordance with the Code of Practice on Local Authority Accounting requires management to make judgements which affect the application of accounting policies.
-The Fund can confirm it has made no such critical judgements during 2020/21.
+The Code of Practice on Local Authority Accounting requires disclosure of judgements made by management that affect the application of accounting policies.
+The Fund can confirm it has made no such critical judgements during 2022/23.

 6. Assumptions made about the future and other major sources of estimation uncertainty